You’ve heard me advise against using Slack, because asynchronous is better than synchronous almost every time.

 Project Management & Communication is a Moving Target

 I get more wrong in life than I get right (wisdom earned the hard way!).
 That’s especially true with anything in the tech space.
-Please share your experience with Basecamp and let me know how you crush it, so I can learn from ya!
+And not every company is the same – For example, just yesterday I set up a very minimalist Basecamp implementation for a company using only the “todo” module!
+They didn’t need any other features, so I disabled them.

 p.s.
 Fwiw, any asynchronous tools will serve your project better than Slack, because with asynchronous tools like email, Google Docs, Basecamp, Trello, etc., all the info is there when you’re ready for it; not a moment sooner.
 These tools all give you the option to batch your time, which empowers you to be more productive!